530

 13

 Giovanni Nicotera was an Italian patriot and politician.
-His surname is pronounced, with the stress on the second syllable.
+His surname is pronounced as, with stress on the second syllable.

 13

-Lorenzo Annibale Costantino Nigra, Count of Villa Castelnuovo, was an Italian nobleman, philologist, poet, diplomat, and politician.
-Among the several positions he held and political and foreign...
+Lorenzo Annibale Costantino Nigra, Count of Villa Castelnuovo, was an Italian nobleman, philologist, poet, diplomat and politician.
+Among the several positions that he held and political and foreign...

 13